Baris0/Employee-Management-System/README.md

 I created this program for easy storage and deletion or viewing of employee information.
 In addition, thanks to the transaction history storage feature, I ensured that the transactions made were easily tracked.

+Soon i will optimize this program to be usable on the web thanks to the Spring Framework.

 Database: MySql

 Default Username-Password: admin